 Labour is "not ruling out Remain as an option" should the party manage to get a fresh referendum on the terms of the Government's Brexit deal, the shadow secretary for exiting the EU has said.

-Addressing the Labour party conference in Liverpool ahead of a vote on the issue which delegates are expected to back, Sir Keir Starmer said if Parliament voted down the Government's Brexit deal, Labour would seek a General Election.
+Addressing the Labour party conference in Liverpool ahead of a which delegates are expected to back, Sir Keir Starmer said if Parliament voted down the Government's Brexit deal, Labour would seek a General Election.

 However, if it were not possible to get a General Election, then Labour "must have other options", including campaigning for a referendum (so long as it is backed by delegates in Tuesday's vote) which Sir Keir said could include the option of remaining in the EU.